Posted in Police on January 29, 2016

 However, during historical grand jury proceedings involving police, all of the information from the reports was sealed.
 The public got a yes or no answer but may never find out what happened during a fatal shooting.
 Often, understanding why something happened is enough to allay concerns of misconduct.

 As a result of the increased perception of police misconduct, many residents started using their smartphones, GoPros, and other recording devices to visually document interactions with police.
 For a while, police officers identified the act as an obstruction of justice.
 They arrested those filming or asked them to stop.

 This law confirms that a police officer has no right to stop a resident from filming or photographing police actions in public locations.
 Legislators believe this clarifying rule reinforces Californians’ First Amendment rights.
 Furthermore, recording interactions can help the state hold officers accountable and reduce incidents of police misconduct at every level.

 If you’re approached by the police for an investigation during a stop or in a public space, these laws should offer some added protection from potential acts of police misconduct.
 Recording a police interaction is a good way to hold a police officer accountable at a later date, particularly if an officer discharges his or her firearm.
 However, the evidence in recordings works both ways.
 If the footage features incriminating evidence of your involvement in illegal activities, the court may use it against you.

 Police officers aren’t above the law, and this new legislation helps make that fact clear.
 Now every individual accused of criminal activities will face the same criminal justice process.
 If you face any type of police misconduct during an exchange, contact the Law Offices of Graham Donath, APC.
-We understand how modern technology and the current laws affect criminal justice proceedings in California, and we’ll fight to protect your rights.
+Our Riverside defense attorneys understand how modern technology and the current laws affect criminal justice proceedings in California, and we’ll fight to protect your rights.